In this episode,

 Paul Gilbert 27:47

-Absolutely brilliant, brilliant point, you may say, is mind awareness.
+Absolutely brilliant, brilliant point, you make , is mind awareness.
 And you tune in, that’s what Guided Discovery is in a way of you coax people into that.
 And they are often not aware of the hostility of their criticism and criticisms.
 Okay, and it’s going to help them but actually, the hostility and the criticism is pretty awful.

 Sarah Rees 28:06